arkui-x/cli/README.md

-  clean                  Delete the build/ directories. create                 Create a new ArkUI cross-platform project. new                    Create a new ability or module for your project. modify   		           modify HarmonyOS project to ArkUI-X project structre analysis               Analysis the interfaces that do not support cross-platform.
+  clean                  Delete the build/ directories. create                 Create a new ArkUI cross-platform project. new                    Create a new ability or module for your project. modify   		           modify project to ArkUI-X project structre analysis               Analysis the interfaces that do not support cross-platform.

 Run "ace help <command>" for more information about a command.